 Campfire site – please message Ian about wood if you’d like to have an evening fire in the meadow.
 You can use the site in the main lodge field (not the one just by Balebarn Lodge).

-Exploring: Feel free to wander anywhere within the red line on the map below, but please respect our neighbour’s privacy (or they might really turn into dragons).
+Exploring: Feel free to wander anywhere within the red line on the map below, but please respect our neighbour’s privacy (they don’t usually turn into dragons, but you never know).
 Parents/carers – there is a simple tree house, built for our own kids, among the trees at the southern edge of the lodge field.
 We check it routinely, but please also go and look, and decide whether or not you are happy for the kids to play there, as you use it at your own risk.
 Note there may sometimes be standing water in the wet area where we drain Beech Lodge hot tub (top corner of the lodge field).
 Popehouse Moor Site of Special Scientific Interest (no dogs here please) is the area at the bottom of the map, running the length of our land.
 It is bordered by the woodland fringe at the bottom of the turbine field and below the big wildlife pond.
 Please leave gates as you find them, and expect to encounter cows in summer, mud, and sometimes electric fences on Popehouse Moor.

-Nature walks: are available with Maggie by appointment, one ‘household’ at a time.
+Nature walks: are available with Maggie by appointment.
 There is no charge.

-Dogs on leads please at all times – to help with social distancing and to protect our wildlife.
-Don’t take dogs onto Popehouse Moor SSSI, even on a lead please.
+Dogs outside should be on leads at all times please – to protect the wildlife, from ground nesting birds to voles and delicate flowers.
+Since the COVID lockdowns we’ve had so many more doggie guests we’ve had to raise the restrictions.
+Sorry – it has just got to that stage!
+Also, please don’t take dogs onto Popehouse Moor SSSI, even on a lead.
 There is a dog waste bin in the old farmyard.
 See our terms and conditions for full ‘dog rules’.

 Badminton: You can borrow equipment for the lodge field badminton/volleyball pitch from the farmhouse.
 Please return it to us personally, for cleaning between users.